-Mimer SoftLine gives you the ability to IP-connect a radio at one end and just a microphone and speakers at the other end.
+Mimer SoftLine gives you the ability to IP-connect a radio at one end to only a microphone and speaker at the other end.

 Many users only wan´t to remotely speak and listen on one single radio, and having a PC at the operator end would make it over complicated.

 A simple solution to setup and to use.